 The interest of members of the Council, including family interests, in the shares of the subsidiary at the beginning and end of the year, were as follows:

-On 30th August 2012, H. Thomas C.B.E. was appointed a Trustee of the Golders Green Foundation.
+H Thomas CBE is a Trustee of the Golders Green Foundation.

 So far as the Council is aware, there is no relevant audit information of which the group's auditors are unaware.
 Additionally, the Council has taken all the necessary steps that Council Members ought to have taken as Directors in order to make themselves aware of all relevant audit information and to establish that the group's auditors are aware of that information.